Vatra Dornei: Tourism

-Vatra Dornei is a well known ski resort in the Carpathian Mountains.
-There are ski slopes nearby the city, attracting tourists in winter season.
 Vatra Dornei is surrounded by large forest areas, proper places for practicing alpine tourism.
+The resort town is surrounded by the forested Giumalău, Bistrița, Călimani, Rodna and Obcina Mestecăniș mountains.

 There are mineral water springs in the city limits and its surroundings, that helped the settlement to develop as a spa.
 In the late 19th century and early 20th century Bukovina had only two spa towns: Vatra Dornei and Solca.

-Vatra Dornei has several hotels, two museums (The Ethnographic Museum and The Museum of Natural Sciences) and a few old buildings that are considered historical and architectural monuments: the casino, the main spa building, the two railway stations, the town hall, Sentinela Spring, the post office building, and a few old churches.
+Vatra Dornei has several hotels, two museums (The Ethnographic Museum, which offers an overview of folk art from the mountainous region of Bukovina, and The Museum of Natural Sciences and Cynegetic with two sections, one is related to the Fauna and Flora of the Dorna Region and the other is Cynegetic Section of Suceava County) and a few old buildings that are considered historical and architectural monuments: the casino, the main spa building, the two railway stations, the town hall, Sentinela Spring, the post office building, and a few old churches.